nrubin29/codelm/common/README.md

 # codelm-common

-Type definitions and utilities used by two or more CodeLM projects.
+Type definitions and utilities used by multiple components.